Smart Metering Installation Code of Practice

 The Smart Metering Installation Code of Practice is designed to ensure that any energy customer getting a new smart meter can depend on a high standard of service at all times during the installation process.
 You can view the Smart Code of Practice and find out more here.

 If you’re getting a new smart meter, the Code means we also have to make sure you’re given all the information you need.
-Before the visiting engineer leaves, they will run through everything with you, showing you how to use, and make the most of, all your new smart metering kit.
+Once the engineer has connected your smart meter, they will run through everything with you, showing you how to use, and make the most of, all your new smart metering kit.

 They’ll make sure you know how to use it to improve the energy efficiency of your home, which in turn can cut your energy bills.